MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

     +------------------------+-------------------------------------------+--------------+
     | **REAC:R-HSA-195721**  | **Signaling by WNT**                      | **3.47e-02** |
     +------------------------+-------------------------------------------+--------------+

+Duplicates between active modules results are removed and we keep the more significant ones.

 The *RET signaling* and *Signaling by WNT* reactome pathways were not identified with the overlap approach in the previous study [1]_ neither with the ODAMNet Overlap analysis.